 Features and benefits of a good flexible wired bra

-3. A good flexible wired bra will feel supportive and comfortable
+3. A good flexible wired bra will feel supportive and comfortable.

 How should my bra fit?

+A flexible wired bra should feel comfortable and not restrictive in any way.
 It will give you superior support, great shape and a fabulous profile.